spullara/speech-assistant-openai-realtime-api-node/Readme.md

-#  Speech Assistant with Twilio Voice and the OpenAI Realtime API (Node.js)
+# AI Call Assistant with Twilio Voice and OpenAI Realtime API

-This application demonstrates how to use Node.js, [Twilio Voice](https://www.twilio.com/docs/voice) and [Media Streams](https://www.twilio.com/docs/voice/media-streams), and [OpenAI's Realtime API](https://platform.openai.com/docs/) to make a phone call to speak with an AI Assistant.
+This application demonstrates how to create an AI-powered call assistant using Node.js, [Twilio Voice](https://www.twilio.com/docs/voice) with [Media Streams](https://www.twilio.com/docs/voice/media-streams), and [OpenAI's Realtime API](https://platform.openai.com/docs/).

-The application opens websockets with the OpenAI Realtime API and Twilio, and sends voice audio from one to the other to enable a two-way conversation.

-See [here](https://www.twilio.com/en-us/voice-ai-assistant-openai-realtime-api-node) for a tutorial overview of the code.

-This application uses the following Twilio products in conjuction with OpenAI's Realtime API:
+The application acts as a personal assistant, answering calls on behalf of the user and determining if the calls are legitimate before potentially transferring them.

+## Features

+- Answers incoming calls using an AI-powered assistant
+- Uses OpenAI's GPT model to generate natural language responses
+- Implements call screening and transfer functionality
+- Utilizes web search to verify caller information
+- Supports a secret password for immediate call transfer
 - Voice (and TwiML, Media Streams)
 - Phone Numbers

 ## Prerequisites

-To use the app, you will  need:
+To use this application, you will need:

-- **Node.js 18+** We used \`18.20.4\` for development; download from [here](https://nodejs.org/).
+- **Node.js 18+** (We used `18.20.4` for development)
-- **A Twilio account.** You can sign up for a free trial [here](https://www.twilio.com/try-twilio).
-- **A Twilio number with _Voice_ capabilities.** [Here are instructions](https://help.twilio.com/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console) to purchase a phone number.
+- **A Twilio account** with a phone number that has Voice capabilities
-- **An OpenAI account and an OpenAI API Key.** You can sign up [here](https://platform.openai.com/).
+- **An OpenAI account** with access to the Realtime API
-  - **OpenAI Realtime API access.**
+- **A Bing Search API key** for web search functionality

-## Local Setup
+## Setup

-There are 4 required steps to get the app up-and-running locally for development and testing:
-1. Run ngrok or another tunneling solution to expose your local server to the internet for testing.
-Download ngrok [here](https://ngrok.com/).
-2. Install the packages
-3. Twilio setup
-4. Update the .env file

-### Open an ngrok tunnel
-When developing & testing locally, you'll need to open a tunnel to forward requests to your local development server.
-These instructions use ngrok.

-Open a Terminal and run:
+1. Clone this repository
+2. Run `npm install` to install dependencies
+3. Create a `.env` file in the root directory with the following variables:

 ```
-ngrok http 5050
+OPENAI_API_KEY=your_openai_api_key
+TWILIO_ACCOUNT_SID=your_twilio_account_sid
+TWILIO_AUTH_TOKEN=your_twilio_auth_token
+TWILIO_PHONE_NUMBER=your_twilio_phone_number
+BING_API_KEY=your_bing_api_key
+USER_NAME=name_of_user_assistant_is_screening_for
 ```
-Once the tunnel has been opened, copy the `Forwarding` URL.
-It will look something like: `https://[your-ngrok-subdomain].ngrok.app`.
-You will need this when configuring your Twilio number setup.

-Note that the `ngrok` command above forwards to a development server running on port `5050`, which is the default port configured in this application.
-If you override the `PORT` defined in `index.js`, you will need to update the `ngrok` command accordingly.

-Keep in mind that each time you run the `ngrok http` command, a new URL will be created, and you'll need to update it everywhere it is referenced below.
+4. You also need a certificate.p12 that matches your domain.

 ### Install required packages